Medicare Hospice Cap

 By not prorating the beneficiary calculation across years for patients who live across years, allowances are not matched with revenues generated and Cap Allowances are routinely “trapped” in early years and understated in later years, thus overstating Cap Demands.

-NAHA was founded in 2007 to advocate for fiscally responsible regulatory and legislative reform of the hospice Cap.
-NAHA-member hospices secured regulatory reform in 2011 through the Federal Courts; legislative reform has been more elusive.
+NAHA was founded in 2007 as an independent voice for fiscally responsible reform, and initially focused on advocating for regulatory and legislative reform of the hospice Cap.
+NAHA-member hospices secured regulatory reform in 2011 through the Federal Courts; legislative reform was more elusive.

-There is considerable consensus that the 1982 Cap creates unintended barriers to access for eligible non-cancer patients, but there is less consensus on how to reform the Cap.
-One attempt at fiscally responsible legislative reform, The Medicare Hospice Reform and Savings Act of 2009 (HR3454), was introduced in 2009 with bipartisan sponsorship.
-We believe HR3454 would have reformed the Cap, improved patient access to hospice, and at the same time reduced Medicare’s costs by $1 billion annually.
-But, HR3454 was not incorporated into the Affordable Care Act and was never brought to the floor for a stand-alone vote in Congress. (see HR3454 Legislation elsewhere on this site.)
+There was considerable consensus that the 1982 Cap creates unintended barriers to access for eligible non-cancer patients.
+(National hospice organizations are on record as saying the Cap harms patient access.)
+But there was no consensus on how to reform the Cap.
+NAHA introduced one attempt at fiscally responsible legislative reform with bipartisan support: The Medicare Hospice Reform and Savings Act of 2009 (HR3454).
+HR3454 would have reformed the Cap, improved patient access to hospice, and at the same time reduced Medicare’s total costs by $1 billion to $2.5 billion annually.
+But, HR3454 was not incorporated into the 2009 Affordable Care Act and was never brought to the floor for a stand-alone vote in Congress.

 We believe legislative Cap reform is unlikely in the foreseeable future.

-- The New Cap’s proportional calculation more accurately matches allowances to revenue by ensuring that, for each patient served, the hospice provider receives allowances in proportion to the days of service provided to that patient in each year, rather than entirely in that patient’s initial year of service.
-Over time, fewer allowances will be “trapped” in prior years and lost.
+The “Proportional” Cap methodology is likely to benefit virtually all hospices.
+The new Proportional Cap calculation more accurately matches allowances to revenue by ensuring that, for each patient served, the hospice provider receives allowances in proportion to the days of service provided to that patient in each year, rather than entirely in that patient’s initial year of service.
+Over time, fewer allowances will be “trapped” and lost in prior years.

-- We have yet to see any credible evidence that, over time, any provider would be harmed by the New Cap methodology; spreadsheets filed in Federal Court by litigating hospices, and even by CMS, show material reductions of Cap liability under the proportional method.
+We have yet to see any credible evidence that, over time, any provider would be harmed by the new Proportional Cap methodology.
+Spreadsheets filed in Federal Court by litigating hospices, and even by CMS, show material reductions of Cap liability under the proportional method.

 The Old Cap (now euphemistically called “streamlined”) method allocates allowances entirely to the first year in which each patient receives hospice care.
 This method tends to overstate allowances in earlier years, and understate allowances and overstate Demands in later years.
 Surplus allowances are “trapped” and not allowed to flow forward with patients as they live into subsequent years.